 Local newspapers: copies are available at the the British Library.
 From March 2014, a new newspaper reading room will open in the British Library building on the main St Pancras site.
 For those unable to visit in person, I offer a newspaper search service.
 Local record offices also hold collections of newspapers for their area.

 Local newspapers covered inquests, accidents, suicides and court cases – in fact anything which might attract local interest – as well as publishing notices of births, marriages and deaths, obituaries and coverage of funerals.

 Early 20thC coverage of local funerals and marriages can be extremely detailed, sometimes with lists of mourners (in which case, relationships are often mentioned) and details of bridesmaids and the best man - even, in some cases, a list of wedding presents.

 School records: where they survive may be deposited at County or local record offices or in diocesan archives.
 They can be useful for identifying siblings, tracing the family’s address and establishing ages of children in a family group.
 School records are usually closed for between 70-100 years.

 BRICKWALLS IN FAMILY HISTORY RESEARCH

 There are many, many additional resources available, too numerous to include here.
 If you hit a brickwall, don’t give up!
-If it relates to a family in London, Middlesex, Surrey, Sussex or Hampshire, e-mail for a free initial assessment.
+If it relates to a family in London, Middlesex or West Sussex, I offer a professional research service (see below).
 Elsewhere, try contacting a local researcher who may be able to suggest a search of locally-held records.
 Consider joining a family history society in your area, as well as a local family society based in the area you’re researching (published finding aids and other resources may be available).
 Local and national record offices hold talks, walks, workshops and training days; a chance to meet others with similar interests, to exchange knowledge and learn new strategies and skills.